nick-rajwade/mcpdoc/README.md

 #### Choose an `llms.txt` file to use.
 * For example, [here's](https://langchain-ai.github.io/langgraph/llms.txt) the LangGraph `llms.txt` file.

+  The domains list gets populated with the sources of your llms.txt files, but since you're using a local file, no domains are automatically added to the allowed list.

 #### (Optional) Test the MCP server locally with your `llms.txt` file of choice:
 ```bash
 uvx --from mcpdoc mcpdoc \